"The eyes are the window to the soul"–how many times have we heard this phrase? How much more does this sentiment resonate with us now?

 Enjoy a “me moment” using Diamond Ice Lift once a week.
-This delicate gel infused mask, with lavender oil, provides an extraordinarily hydrating, tightening and firming effect.
-It helps beautify the facial contour, diminishing the appearance of wrinkles and evening skin so you look instantly radiant.
+This delicate gel-infused mask with lavender oil provides an extraordinarily hydrating, tightening, and firming effect.
+It helps beautify the facial contour, diminishes the appearance of wrinkles, and evens the skin tone so you look instantly radiant.

 INHIBIT RETINOL EYE LIFT

 Fluido antiarrugas para contorno de ojos0.5 oz/15 ml$150.00

 ADD TO BAG

 1. Recently, due to confinement, we spend more hours in front of digital devices.
 Does this overexposure affect eye sight?

 Definitely yes.
 In fact, Dr. Juan Álvarez de Toledo, ophthalmologist and assistant medical director of the Barraquer Ophthalmology Center, estimated that there would be a 15% increase in ocular pathologies derived from the confinement situation, mostly due to the high exposure to electronic devices.
 This results in young patients having vision problems that are typically more common in older individuals: dry eye, conjunctivitis, and even increased myopia.
 Therefore, it is crucial to carry out eye hygiene routines.

 2. So what advice should we follow if we work in front of the computer or mobile phone?

 - Limit screen exposure as much as possible: If we have to spend a lot of time in front of the computer at work, then we should minimize our recreational use of mobile phones and tablets when at home.